ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

-# Spatial analysis protocols using Spectre/SpectreMAP or FlowJo
+# Protocols for spatial analysis in R using Spectre/SpectreMAP

 Here we provide options for performing spatial analysis of IMC data once cell segmentation has been completed. ***Data required**: TIFF stacks PLUS mask TIFF file generated in the cell segmentation step (above).*